The Top Wedding Music Trends — According to 10,000 Real Couples (2025)

 The result is one of the most detailed studies ever conducted into how modern couples talk about music for their wedding.

-Whether they’re booking a saxophonist in Tuscany or a DJ for a London warehouse wedding, couples return to the same ideas, values and, in some cases, the same songs.
+Whether they’re booking a saxophonist in Tuscany or a DJ for a London wedding, couples return to the same ideas, values and, in some cases, the same songs.

 What We Analysed